Implantation: Everything You Need to Know

 Possible symptoms of implantation include:

 Implantation cramping is usually felt in the lower abdomen, pelvis, or even lower back.
-It tends to be more in the middle of the body instead of one side like ovulation.
+It tends to be more in the middle of the body instead of on one side, like ovulation.

 Implantation cramps are usually described as: